aisligrace/School_District_Analysis/README.md

 * Scores by Type- Thomas High School was classfied as a Charter school in both the original analysis and the adjusted.

 ## Summary
+Here are the four main changes I saw between the original analysis and the NaN analysis:
+1)
+2)
+3)
+4)